elastic/endpoint-package/README.md

 There are three environments that provide different functionality for packages: snapshot, staging, and production.

 Snapshot is used for testing packages.
-It is mainly used by running kibana from source off the `master` branch.
+It is mainly used by running kibana from source off the `main` branch.
 The endpoint package's release manager script releases to `snapshot`.

 Staging is for packages that need a little more testing but are almost ready for production.